Bridging integrated information theory and the free-energy principle in living neuronal networks: Discussion

 \subsection{Integrated information and variational free energy}

-Empirically, the $\Phi_R^{\text{mc}}$--VFE relationship was mixed across experiments and not significant overall (mean $\rho = 0.345$; CI crosses zero; Fig.\ref{fig5:A}, \ref{fig5:B}).
-To reconcile this with reports that $\Phi$ increases as surprise falls over longer (evolutionary) timescales \cite{lundbakolesen2023phi} and with the theoretical accounts suggesting that minimizing VFE may entail maximizing $\Phi$ \cite{friston2020sentience, safron2020an}, here we newly propose a hill-shaped trajectory: as VFE decreases, $\Phi$ initially rises, peaks, and then declines (conceptual Fig.\ref{fig:fig6}).
-This scheme accords with the observed hill-shaped transitions of $\Phi_R^{\text{mc}}$ and main-complex size (Fig.\ref{fig4:C}, \ref{fig4:D}).
+Empirically, the $\Phi_R^{\text{mc}}$--VFE relationship was positive overall but modest and highly heterogeneous across experiments (mean $\rho = 0.360$; Fig.\ref{fig5:A}, \ref{fig5:B}).
+To reconcile this heterogeneous positive association with reports that $\Phi$ increases as surprise falls over longer (evolutionary) timescales \cite{lundbakolesen2023phi} and with theoretical accounts suggesting that minimizing VFE may entail maximizing $\Phi$ \cite{friston2020sentience, safron2020an}, we propose a hill-shaped trajectory: as VFE decreases, $\Phi$ initially rises, peaks, and then declines (conceptual diagram Fig.\ref{fig:fig6}).
+This scheme accords with the observed hill-shaped transitions of $\Phi_R^{\text{mc}}$ and main-complex size (Fig.\ref{fig4:B}--\ref{fig4:D}).
 Under such a trajectory, $\Phi$--VFE correlations can be positive or negative, depending on whether the system resides on the ascending or descending slope.
-This framework thus accommodates the variability observed across experiments while situating the negative relations reported in theory \cite{friston2020sentience, safron2020an} and in evolutionary simulations \cite{lundbakolesen2023phi} within the ascending phase, without contradicting our findings.
+This framework accommodates the variability observed across experiments while situating the negative relations reported in theory \cite{friston2020sentience, safron2020an} and in evolutionary simulations \cite{lundbakolesen2023phi} within the ascending phase, without contradicting the modest positive average observed here.